-Use a small pointed device to push/activate the reset button while you apply power to the RTU32N.
-Keep the reset button pressed for a minimum of 10 seconds before it is released.
+Use a small pointed device to push/activate the reset button.
+Keep the reset button pressed for a minimum of 10 seconds before it is released (the CPU run LED will flash amber, then red).
+The RTU will then reset and then restart itself (run LED will then be off).

-The RTU32N logic application will be erased and the RTU32N will then start-up with factory default settings.
-LAN IP address = 192.168.0.1 and password at default setting.
+The RTU32M logic application will be erased and the RTU32M will then restart and start-up with factory default settings.
+LAN IP address = 192.168.0.1, LAN2 =DHCP and password at default setting.